-- Medically frail - Awaiting enrollment into a QHP
+- Medically frail - Awaiting QHP enrollment

 Medically frail beneficiaries have health care needs that are better served by the traditional Medicaid program.
 These beneficiaries do not enroll in a QHP; instead, they receive health care services through traditional fee for service Medicaid.
 About 5% of ARHOME beneficiaries are considered medically frail.